AI Creator Brand Workflow: Build a Recognizable Voice in 6 Weeks

 First-run exercise

-- Read the audit report.
-Identify the single most surprising finding.
+2. Read the audit report and identify the single most surprising finding.

-- Compare engagement to your last three.
+4. Compare engagement to your last three posts.
 If the sharpened posts outperform, the audit caught something real.
-If not, the finding was wrong — re-prompt the audit with different framing.
+If not, the finding was wrong, so re-prompt the audit with different framing.

 Quality check

-- Are your three pillars actually narrow enough that someone could describe them in a sentence?
+• Are your three pillars narrow enough that someone could describe them in one sentence?
 “Productivity” is too broad; “AI workflows for solo consultants” is right-sized.

-- Do your contrarian takes survive pushback?
-Test one on a private audience first; if you can’t defend it, it is provocation, not POV.
+• Do your contrarian takes survive pushback?
+Test one on a private audience first.
+If you cannot defend it, it is provocation, not POV.

 How to reuse this workflow

-- Maintain a brand doc with: voice notes, three pillars with examples, contrarian takes, format library.
-Keep it under one page; longer means you haven’t sharpened.
+• Maintain a brand doc with voice notes, three pillars with examples, contrarian takes, and a format library.
+Keep it under one page; longer means you have not sharpened.

-- Train teammates or collaborators on the brand doc before they ghostwrite for you.
-Without it they reproduce the “everyone else” voice you just escaped.
+• Train teammates or collaborators on the brand doc before they ghostwrite for you.
+Without it, they reproduce the “everyone else” voice you just escaped.
+On Claude’s Team plan you can share the Project so ghostwriters work from the same voice file and samples.

-Voice audit -> POV definition -> signature topics -> format library -> content engine -> measure -> quarterly audit.
-If Xiaohongshu is in your channel mix, also keep our AI Xiaohongshu cover-text workflow on hand — voice work doesn’t reach anyone if the thumbnail line gets cut off in the explore feed.
+Voice audit, then POV definition, then signature topics, then format library, then content engine, then measure, then quarterly audit.
+If Xiaohongshu is in your channel mix, also keep our AI Xiaohongshu cover-text workflow on hand.
+Voice work does not reach anyone if the thumbnail line gets cut off in the explore feed.

 Common mistakes

-- Letting AI write the final voice.
-AI is a great auditor and scaffolder; it is a terrible voice writer because its default is “everyone.”
+• Letting AI write the final voice.
+AI is a great auditor and scaffolder but a terrible voice writer, because its default is “everyone.”

-- Launching the engine across five platforms at once.
-Pick one primary, adapt later.
+• Launching the engine across five platforms at once.
+Pick one primary and adapt later.
 Five-platform launches dilute the signal and exhaust the creator.

 FAQ

-- Time per week?: About 2-3 hours per week during the 6-week build; about 30 minutes per week after, mostly spent on the quarterly audit and format-library updates.
+• How much time per week?: About 2-3 hours per week during the six-week build, then about 30 minutes per week after, mostly the quarterly audit and format-library updates.

-- Does AI write the posts?: AI scaffolds — extracts patterns, suggests formats, drafts structures.
+• Does AI write the posts?: AI scaffolds: it extracts patterns, suggests formats, and drafts structures.
 You write the voice-defining sentences yourself.
 Otherwise you sound like AI.

-- Should my brand voice be consistent across platforms?: Core voice yes; surface adapts.
-Same opinions and signature word choices on LinkedIn and X; sentence length and formality adjust per platform.
+• Should my brand voice be consistent across platforms?: Core voice yes; surface adapts.
+Keep the same opinions and signature word choices on LinkedIn and X, but adjust sentence length and formality per platform.

-- How often do creators rebrand?: Healthy creators sharpen quarterly; full rebrands happen at 2-3 year intervals as their topic or audience evolves.
-More frequent than that means you haven’t actually committed.
+• How often do creators rebrand?: Healthy creators sharpen quarterly; full rebrands happen at two-to-three-year intervals as the topic or audience evolves.
+More frequent than that usually means you have not actually committed.